Cupping therapy: Methods

 Modern suction devices are sometimes used instead of the traditional cups.

-While details vary between practitioners, societies, and cultures, the practice consists of drawing tissue into a cup placed on the targeted area by creating a partial vacuum – either by the heating and subsequent cooling of the air in the cup, or via a mechanical pump.
+While details vary between practitioners, societies, and cultures, the practice consists of drawing tissue into a cup placed on the targeted area by creating a partial vacuum – either by the heating and subsequent cooling of the air in the cup or via a mechanical pump.
 The cup is usually left in place for somewhere between five and fifteen minutes.

 Cupping therapy types can be classified using four distinct methods of categorization.
-The first system of categorization relates to "technical types" including: dry, wet, massage, and flash cupping therapy.
-The second categorization relates to "the power of suction related types" including: light, medium, and strong cupping therapy.
-The third categorization relates to "the method of suction related types" including: fire, manual suction, and electrical suction cupping therapy.
-The fourth categorization relates to "materials inside cups" including: herbal products, water, ozone, moxa, needle, and magnetic cupping therapy.
+The first categorization system relates to "technical types" including dry, wet, massage, and flash cupping therapy.
+The second categorization relates to "the power of suction-related types" including light, medium, and strong cupping therapy.
+The third categorization relates to "the method of suction-related types" including fire, manual suction, and electrical suction cupping therapy.
+The fourth categorization relates to "materials inside cups" including herbal products, water, ozone, moxa, needle, and magnetic cupping therapy.

 Further categories of cupping were developed later.
-The fifth relates to area treated including: facial, abdominal, female, male, and orthopedic cupping therapy.
+The fifth relates to areas treated including facial, abdominal, female, male, and orthopedic cupping therapy.
 The sixth relates to "other cupping types" that include sports and aquatic cupping.